From Abracadabra to Zombies | View All

 A thoughtful healer should wonder when a patient leaves the office after a follow-up visit whether the success was due to the acupuncture (or the pill), or whether conditioning, placebos, and false placebos played major roles.
 Likewise, scientific researchers trying to isolate the effectiveness of a medical treatment must design their studies to control for not only placebo effects, but also for false placebo effects.

 What is also becoming clear is that scientific medicine can be effective in many cases without any or much help from placebo or false placebo factors, while so-called alternatives such as acupuncture, aromatherapy, chiropractic, hypnotherapy, and homeopathy work primarily or exclusively by conditioning and placebo effects.
 A diabetic dependent on insulin will benefit from the insulin shots regardless of her physician's demeanor or her beliefs or expectations.
 (She probably wouldn't be taking the shots if she didn't trust that there is scientific evidence that it will reduce her blood sugar.
 There is no evidence that I know of that shows a diabetic must believe in the power of insulin for it to work.)
 Furthermore, it isn't very likely that the insulin-dependent diabetic is going to wake up one day and find that her diabetes has disappeared.
 If you get a cold, however, it is very likely that you will get up one day soon and your cold will be gone.
 Acupuncture, aromatherapy, or a homeopathic remedy for a cold probably won't do anyone any harm.
 In most cases, the cold will go away on its own in a week or two, and the treatment might make the patient feel better in the meantime.
 It would be criminal, however, to use acupuncture, chiropractic, or homeopathy to treat diabetes, AIDS, diphtheria, cholera, or the like.
+Also, besides the risk of infection from the needling process, there are cases where an acupuncture needle has punctured the right ventricle and a lung, causing it to collapse.

 The most common claim of success by acupuncture advocates is in the area of pain relief.
 As noted above, it is likely that acupuncture and sham acupuncture have an opiod effect.
 I have seen this effect first-hand.
 My wife was treated for facial pain with acupuncture (among several other therapies) at Kaiser Permanente in Sacramento.
 Each acupuncture treatment would leave her groggy and unsteady on her feet.
 She got temporary relief from her pain.
 After several hours, however, she was back to where she was before the treatments.
 The therapy worked but it was impractical.
 She got relief from her pain for a short time after the therapy, but she was basically incapacitated during that time.
 When she recovered from the treatment to the point where she could function, the pain had returned.
 It would be pointless to go through such therapy if the effects were not long-term.
 Eventually, she quit the treatments.